 Human development involves changes in thoughts, feelings and behaviours.
 In this unit students investigate the structure and functioning of the human brain and the role it plays in the overall functioning of the human nervous system.
 Students explore brain plasticity and the influence that brain damage may have on a person's psychological functioning.
-They consider the complex nature psychological development, situations where psychological development may not occur as expected.
+They consider the complex nature of psychological development, including situations where psychological development may not occur as expected.